lclms/distpass/content/create_the_dataset.md

 # Create the Datasets

 The system works with two sets of data, a set that is meant to encompass all possible combinations for a given set of characters and another set of data with previously selected words.
-For this dataset, the "Rockyou" dataset used.
+For this dataset, the "Rockyou" (this data set accompanies the distribution of Kali Linux and comes from an old social network with the same name) dataset used.

 ### Create the combinatorial dataset with the crunch tool